NickGeramanis/RL-Algorithms/README.md

 ### Installation

-In order to test the algorithms you must import the appropriate package:
+In order to test the algorithms you must import the appropriate package.

 For example: